 In the late 1960s, scientists began suggesting that cholesterol in the diet contributes to the development of heart disease.
 Recommendations from the American Heart Association followed suit, limiting healthy individuals to no more than 300 milligrams of cholesterol per day — and no more than three eggs per week.
 The U.S. government later created similar guidelines.

-It turned out, however, that much research didn't actually support the idea that cholesterol in the diet increases cholesterol in the blood — or that either was connected with the risk of heart disease.
+It turned out, however, that much of the research didn't actually support the idea that cholesterol in the diet increases cholesterol in the blood — or that either was connected with the risk of heart disease.
 As science continued to refute this belief, things started to change.
 With the 2015–2020 Dietary Guidelines for Americans, the federal government lifted its recommendation on restricting dietary cholesterol.

 Eggs have even developed a healthy reputation, depending on whom you ask.
 Eating them for breakfast, for instance, was associated with better satisfaction, improved blood sugar response and consuming fewer calories later on when compared with a cereal-based breakfast, according to research from the University of Minnesota.
 Other studies link eggs with improved satisfaction throughout the day, without impacting cholesterol levels.
 In the U.S., egg consumption is now at the highest it's been in years, with each person eating about 287 eggs per year, compared with 230 in the mid-1990s.